slythnox/Eleven-Cli/README.md

 # 🔥 Genesis Eleven CLI - AI-Powered Command-Line Assistant

 **Eleven** is a revolutionary command-line assistant that brings the power of AI directly to your terminal.
-Built with Node.js and powered by Google Gemini AI, Forge understands natural language requests and converts them into safe, structured execution plans.
+Built with Node.js and powered by Google Gemini AI, el understands natural language requests and converts them into safe, structured execution plans.

 ## ✨ Features